-times until th screen appea button several befocus check ars. blayed on the image Frame Color Content Orange Displays the range of the image displayed at bottom right.
+1 times until th screen appea button several the focus check ars. - 1 Frame Color Content Orange Displays the range of the image displayed at bottom right.
 White Displays at the position at which the image is in focus.
 Gray Display around faces detected in Playback mode. ne allows you to change the display size, the and the display frame.